sblauth/cashocs/docs/source/demos/optimal_control/doc_nonlinear_pdes.rst

     is_linear = False

-Note, that ``is_linear = False`` works for any problem, as linear equations are just a special case of nonlinear ones, and the Newton method converges in a single iteration for these.
+Note, that ``is_linear = False`` works for any problem, as linear equations are just a special case of nonlinear ones, and the corresponding nonlinear solver converges in a single iteration for these.
-However, in the opposite case, FEniCS will raise an error, and a real nonlinear equation cannot be solved using ``is_linear = False``.
+However, in the opposite case, FEniCS will raise an error, so that an actually nonlinear equation cannot be solved using ``is_linear = True``.
+Also, we briefly recall from :ref:`config_optimal_control`, that the default behavior is ``is_linear = False``, so that this is not an issue.

 Implementation
 --------------